SCDNR Board Meeting Minutes

 - Migratory Waterfowl

-Bryan Kyzer, Office of Support Services, reported that the Migratory Waterfowl Advisory Committee met March 8 in Columbia.
+Bryan Kyzer, Division of Administration, reported that the Migratory Waterfowl Advisory Committee met March 8 in Columbia.
 The Advisory Committee was informed that the Duck Stamps were on display at Southeastern Wildlife Exposition in Charleston.
 There was also an event at the Elloree Heritage Museum and Cultural Center that exhibited the Duck Stamps by artist Jim Killen.
 The Advisory Committee voted to donate $29,160 to Ducks Unlimited Canada.
 This amount is $8,000 from duck stamp print sales and funds from non-resident license sales.

 - Wildlife and Freshwater Fisheries